dhall-lang/dhall-lang/standard/semantics.md

     λ(m : Type) → [ m ] → m

-The following rule enables support for functions from kinds to types (i.e.
+The following rules enable support for functions from kinds to types or terms (i.e. "kind-polymorphic" functions):
-"kind-polymorphic" functions):

     ───────────
     Sort ↝ Kind

+    ───────────
+    Sort ↝ Type

 For example, these are kind-polymorphic functions permitted by the above rule: